This is the multi-page printable view of this section. Click here to print.

 You can create a replica volume at a different location.
 To create a replica volume, follow the steps below.

-3. Click the resource to create a replica on the File Storage List page.
+3. On the File Storage List page, click the resource for which you want to create a replica.
 You will be taken to the File Storage Details page.

 4. Click the Create Clone button.
-The Create Clone popup opens.
+The Create Clone popup window opens.

-5. Enter Replication Location and Replication Volume Name, Password, Replication Interval, and click the Confirm button.
+5. Enter the replication location, replication volume name, password, and replication interval, then click the Create button.
 It creates a replica with the same disk type.

-• Replication Location: Select a location different from the original File Storage volume.
+• Replication location: Choose a location different from the original File Storage volume.

-• Clone Volume Name: Start with a lowercase English letter and use lowercase letters, numbers, and the special character (_) to enter 3 to 21 characters.
+• Replication Volume Name: Begin with a lowercase English letter and use lowercase letters, numbers, and special characters (_) to enter 3–21 characters.

-• Replication cycle: 5 minutes, 1 hour, daily, weekly, monthly.
-Replication will be performed at the selected interval.
+• Replication interval: Select from 5 minutes, 1 hour, daily, weekly, monthly.
+Replication will be performed using the interval below.

 • Weekly: Every Sunday 23:59:00

-1. Click the Clone page.
-Navigate to the Clone page.
+6. Click the Clone page.
+You will be taken to the Clone page.

-• When selecting the volume name of the original or replica, you will be taken to the volume’s File Storage Details page.
+• When selecting the volume name of the original or replica, you are taken to the volume’s File Storage Details page.

 Caution

-When using replication, you cannot recover with a snapshot and can only create a recovery volume.
-If snapshot recovery is needed, delete the replication policy and recover with a snapshot.
+When using replication, you cannot recover from a snapshot and can only create a recovery volume.
+If you need snapshot recovery, delete the replication policy and recover using a snapshot.

 Reference